 Of course, if you rarely ever travel and need to bring your laptop with you, you probably don’t need a travel laptop.
 Also, if you travel with your tablet and/or phone and that is all you need, it may not make sense to buy a travel laptop.

-Best Travel Laptop: What to Consider?
+Best Travel Laptop: What to Consider in 2020?

 Size and Weight